saltict/availproject.github.io/docs/join-the-network/run-avail/validator-ops/0030-avail-upgrade-validator-node.md

 ## Slow & Safe Upgrade

+This upgrade procedure is most appropriate for validator nodes exclusively and is unnecessary for other types of nodes, such as full, archive, rpc, and so forth.
 Upgrading a Avail node safely is a careful process to ensure a smooth transition without disruption to the network.
 Here's a step-by-step guide on how to upgrade a Avail node, including the process of switching nodes using rotated keys:

 - Preparing for the Upgrade: